-The struggle of the Mirrar people against the Jabiluka Uranium mine…
+The struggle of the Mirrar people against the Jabiluka Uranium mine.

-Jabiluka is about us, blackfellas, whitefellas together…and our belief in the future of our nation… Currently Energy Resources of Australia (ERA) is pushing to open a new uranium mine that is surrounded by the World Heritage listed Kakadu National Park.
+In 1997, Energy Resources of Australia (ERA) pushed to open a new uranium mine surrounded by the World Heritage listed Kakadu National Park.

-She must continue the fight first taken up by her father Toby Gangale… for the right of her people to live in harmony with 40,000 years of cultural tradition.
+She continued the fight first taken up by her father Toby Gangale… for the right of her people to live in harmony with 40,000 years of cultural tradition.
 “We know we own the country” she says.
 “We know.
 We born the country, and we live the country.
 It is our country… black country… not white country.”

 In 1978 Professor Manning Clark visited the ‘Top End’ and was left with an enduring impression of its abundant cultural treasures, of its pristine wetlands and majestic escarpments.
 Following that visit he stated clearly his opposition to mining Kakadu.